LeBeauGroup/usetemServers/README.md

-# USETEM
+# USETEMServers

-This is the useTEM framework.
-The goal of this python package is to build a single use point for interacting with all control point and software.
+USETEMServers provide xml-rpc based access to control various compontents of the electon microscope and accessories.
+For now, this is limited to TFS TEM scripting and TIA scripting.
+Control for Velox and DM are on the way, but for now are not included.
+The goal of this python package is to build a single platform that can interface with functionallity provided by a diverse set of tools.

+This server platform is agnostic to the type of interface, and therefore could be created independent of the OEMs.

 ## USETEM Install

 ### Packages

-comtypes, pyqt5, comtypes, yapsy, bibtexparser, numpy
+comtypes, pyqt5, numpy, pywinauto

 ### Python setup

-Start->  Computer (right click) -> Properties -> Advanced System Settings -> Advanced Tab -> Environmental variables button

-Click new (user variables for supervisor)

-Variable Name: PYTHONPATH (all caps)
-Variable Value: path to directory containing the usetem folder

-### Configure servers
+run `python setup.py install`

 ## To start

 open an anaconda terminal and run:

-	python -m useTEM.servers
+	python -m usetemServers.start

 Click TEM Scripting and TIA scripting (buttons should turn green)

-back to the anaconda terminal and run:

-	python -m useTEM.launch